tomswisher/echoblock/README.md

+(Backup of my gist hosted on bl.ocks.org/tomswisher)

-(No longer functional due to Spotify shutting down Echo Nest's services)
+Note: Echoblock is no longer functional due to Spotify shutting down Echo Nest's services.

 Music analysis visualizer based on the (now dead) Echo Nest API.